Sharanya-create/100-days-of-code/log.md

 **Today's Progress**: Coded on a coursera assignment on ML to detect house pricing for given number of bedrooms using tensorflow-keras and numpy.
 Along with this i made a game program named as number luck game using random library of python.

 **Thoughts**: I always wanted to learn ML and AI and now feeling great after writing a program on ML using python tensorflow and numpy.
+Platform used for coding: Google colab and jupyter notebook.

 **Link(s) to work**: link to number luck game https://github.com/Sharanya-create/100-days-of-code/blob/master/Number%20luck%20game.py
 I wont be uploading answer/codebase for assignment as it may lead to cheating.